Donna Summer

 BiographyDonna Adrian Gaines (December 31, 1948 – May 17, 2012), known professionally as Donna Summer, was an American singer and songwriter.
 She gained prominence during the disco era of the 1970s and became known as the "Queen of Disco", while her music gained a global following.

-Summer died in 2012 from lung cancer, at her home in Naples, Florida.
+Summer continued to record music up until her death in 2012 from lung cancer at her home in Naples, Florida.
 In her obituary in The Times, she was described as the "undisputed queen of the Seventies disco boom" who reached the status of "one of the world's leading female singers."
 Moroder described Summer's work on the song "I Feel Love" as "really the start of electronic dance" music.
-In 2013, Summer was posthumously inducted into the Rock and Roll Hall of Fame.
+Summer has been inducted into several musical institutions during her lifetime and posthumously, including the Hollywood Walk of Fame, the Dance Music Hall of Fame and the National Rhythm & Blues Hall of Fame.
+In 2013, a year after her death, Summer was inducted into the Rock and Roll Hall of Fame.
 In December 2016, Billboard ranked her sixth on its list of the "Greatest of All Time Top Dance Club Artists".

 Biography from the Wikipedia article Donna Summer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.